Setting Cross-region Replication

-- Click Basic Configuration at the top to enter the basic configuration page, scroll down to Cross-region Replication, and click Add Rule to configure the cross-region replication rule.
+- Click Advanced Configuration on the left to enter the advanced configuration page, scroll down to Cross-region Replication, and click Add Rule to configure a cross-region replication rule.

-- To configure a cross-region replication rule, versioning must be enabled in both the source and destination buckets.
+- To configure a cross-region replication rule, you need to enable versioning for both the source and destination buckets.
 If it is disabled in the source bucket, please enable it before configuring the rule.
 After completing the configuration, click OK.

 The options in the cross-region replication rule configuration box are as follows:

-- Scope of Application: The scope of objects in the source bucket that need to be copied.
-If this is not set, all the objects in the source bucket will be copied by default.
-If a prefix is specified, only objects with this prefix will be copied.
-For example, to copy objects prefixed with
+- Applied to: the objects in the source bucket that need to be replicated.
+If you leave it blank, all the objects in the source bucket will be replicated by default.
+If a prefix is specified, only objects with this prefix will be replicated.
+For example, to replicate objects prefixed with

-- Resource Path: Path to your source bucket.
+- Resource Path: the path to your source bucket.

-- Destination Bucket: The bucket to which the objects are copied.
-Its region must be different from that of the source bucket, and it should be a bucket under the current account in the selected region.
+- Destination Bucket: Refers to the bucket to which the objects are replicated.
+The bucket should be in a different region from the source bucket and should be one under the current account in the selected region.

-- Destination Storage Class: The storage class of the objects after they are copied to the destination bucket, which is the same as that in the source bucket by default.
+- Destination Storage Class: the storage class of the objects after they are replicated to the destination bucket, which is by default the same as that in the source bucket.
 You can also change the destination storage class.
-Currently, Standard and Standard_IA storage classes are available.
+Currently, Standard and IA storage classes are available.